 Following treatment, the doctor will apply an antibacterial ointment and dressing to the area.
 The skin should be kept clean with continued application of ointment as directed.
 A shower or bath the day after treatment is okay, but the treatment area should not be scrubbed.
 Your skin might feel slightly sunburned for a couple of days and the treated area may remain red for a few weeks.
 If the skin forms a blister or scab, this should be handled gently.
-After healing, the tattoo color will gradually and continually fade.
+After healing, the tattoo color will gradually and continually fade1.

 How many sessions will I need?

 Several laser tattoo removal treatments are normally needed to reach an endpoint — the number of sessions depends on the amount and type of ink used and how deeply it was injected, but can vary anywhere from four to ten, or even more.
 Six to eight week intervals between sessions are required to allow pigment residue to be absorbed by the body.

 We don’t generally know which of the over 500 tattoo inks available today were used to create the tattoo and sometimes the pigments undergo chemical changes after the tattoo is placed.
 Even two identically colored tattoos may be derived from very different colors and types of inks.

 The easiest tattoos to remove are ones with containing black ink.
 In contrast, the hardest are the multi-colored tattoos, especially containing floral and pastel colors5.

 Can you guarantee that all the ink will be removed?